TWO DAY REVELSTOKE AND ROGERS PASS

 Revelstoke and Rogers Pass Human Powered Backcountry Skiing.

-Spend two days exploring the best powder skiing in North America.
-The iconic Revelstoke backcountry and Rogers Pass in Glacier National Park BC offer an incredible variety of terrain with a reliably deep snowpack.
-This trip is ideal for backcountry skiers and splitboarders looking for a two day touring trip in Revelstoke.
+Spend two days exploring the best backcountry powder skiing in North America.
+The iconic Revelstoke Mountain Resort (RMR) backcountry and Rogers Pass in Glacier National Park BC offer an incredible variety of terrain with reliably deep snow conditions.
+This trip is ideal for backcountry skiers and splitboarders looking for a two day backcountry ski touring or splitboarding trip in Revelstoke BC.

 Join an open group or build a custom program for your crew.

 photo Zoya Lynch